MTeaHead/Toutui-WASD/known_bugs.md

 **MINOR**

+`bug_id: 255b86`
+**Loose config after an update**: Ex: You change colors in config file and after an update, this configuration is lost and replaced by the config from main version.

 `bug_id: 4b3045`
 **Authentification Bug:** Even if you fill in valid credentials, the database sync can be buggy, and authentication may fail.
 Normally, it works on the second try.